kimsiang/SiPM_QC/README.md

 SPI language is used for communication.

 ## Digitizer (DRS4)
 DRS4 developed at PSI is used as the digitizer of the QC station.
+The program running drs4 is written in C language.